jlain36/jlain36.github.io/index.md

 Enhancement Two showcases my skills with implementing and modifying the select case Data Structure within the Java programming language for a Zoo Monitoring System program.
 Enhancement Two exemplifies my knowledge and expertise of manipulating a Data Structure utilizing a menu driven Algorithm.
 This could have been achieved with several other data structures; however, I believe the select case data structure was the most appropriate for this artifact.

 Enhancement Three was not an enhancement.
 It is a new program demonstrating my ingenuity and skills with creating a school database project using the C# programming language and Microsoft SQL Server Management Suite.
 I created a database client using C#.
 I learned C# specifically for this project.
 This project demonstrates my ability to learn a new programming language quickly and integrate it with an existing database management system.
-I have a passion for programming and
+I have a passion for programming and software engineering.

 ## The Future